 Remembering Srebrenica works to raise awareness of the Srebrenica genocide and the lessons that we can learn in schools through the development of education resources which are available for free download.

-During the war in Bosnia-Herzegovina, ordinary people undertook acts of extraordinary courage.
+During the war in Bosnia-Herzegovina, every action mattered.
+Supporting each other in times of dire need, acts of incredible bravery and small acts of kindness, all were incredibly important.
 In Sarajevo, the Jewish community protected their neighbours by sharing food and medicine.
 In Bijeljina, headteacher Lazar Manojlović refused to exclude Bosniak pupils and teachers, stating publicly that he recognised only two ethno-nationalities in his school – the nation of students and the nation of teachers.
 Amongst the horrors of Trnopolje concentration camp, Dr. Idriz Merdžanić risked his life to document the brutality and to pass this to the international media.

-To support schools in marking this anniversary, we have created education resources for use in memorial week (7th – 14th July 2019) to inspire discussions about bridging communities, the importance of confronting hate and intolerance and understanding the consequences of hatred when left unchallenged.
+To support schools in marking this anniversary, we have created education resources for use in memorial week (5th – 13th July 2020) to inspire discussions about how every action we take (or don’t take) contributes towards the creation of a safer, cohesive community.

 Assembly slides and script that can be used at whole school, key stage or class level.
 The assembly presentation acts as an introduction to the Srebrenica genocide, includes survivor testimony and can be used in July to commemorate the Srebrenica genocide.

-This July marks the 24th anniversary of the Srebrenica genocide.
-Commemorate the anniversary on the 11th July using these resources.
+This July marks the 25th anniversary of the Srebrenica genocide.
+Commemorate the anniversary in July using these resources.

 Developed with the PSHE Association, our 6 lesson plan resource contains lessons on understanding genocide, cohesive communities, becoming critical consumers of information and similarities and differences.